 It’s at the employer’s discretion whether carrying over holiday entitlement over the statutory minimum will be permitted.
 You might choose to adopt a ‘use it or lose it’ approach to encourage staff to use up their allowance within the annual leave year.

-An important exception to this rule is when annual leave is not taken due to sick leave, maternity, paternity, shared parental or adoption leave.
+An important exception to this rule is when leave is not taken due to sick leave, maternity, paternity, shared parental or adoption leave.
 In this instance, the employee must be allowed to carry over their unused leave.